 10 Tarwi beans, Lupinus mutabilis, Ancient Inca Super-food!

-Tarwi, an heirloom, Native American super-food with tall, lovely flowers, is an edible lupin.
-It contains more protein than soybeans!
-It is still grown throughout the Andes, from Colombia south to Argentina and Chile, but like many of the traditional Inca food crops, its widespread use sharply declined following the brutal Spanish genocide.
-Tarwi is tolerant of cool summers (but NO frost), drought, poor soil and many pests, its notable nutritional composition includes an amazing 40% protein and 20% oil content, it improves soil fertility naturally, and the ornamental plant sports a large number of attractive flowers loved by honey bees and butterflies!
+Tarwi is tolerant of cool summers (but NO frost), drought, poor soil and many pests.
+Its notable nutritional composition includes an amazing 40% protein and 20% oil content, it improves soil fertility naturally, and the ornamental plant sports a large number of attractive purple flowers loved by honey bees and butterflies!

 The plant is an annual, but it requires a long growing season, with a minimum of about six months to harvest, but nine months preferred to obtain best yields.

-This native bean and their White Inca Corn (sold here too) powered the entire Inca empire for many centuries.
+This native bean and their White Giant Inca Corn (also sold here) powered the entire Inca empire for many centuries.